Topics Map > Academic & Curricular Administration > Evaluation > Assessment of Student Learning

 In the College of Letters and Science, certificate programs play various roles in our students’ academic experiences.
 For example, certificate programs allow our faculty to organize coherent programs of study around topics to enhance existing majors, as when students pursuing the International Studies major earn any of several certificates focusing on regions around the world.
 Certificates provide recognition that students have pursued studies in interdisciplinary areas that span departments (as with the ethnic studies programs, Folklore, Medieval Studies, and Archaeology).
 Certificates can be used to organize disparate undergraduate breadth requirements into a meaningful and useful program (Integrated Liberal Studies) or provide additional certification of expertise at the graduate level (Women’s Studies, Material Cultures).
 These programs provide access to areas where scholarship and resources at UW-Madison have recently coalesced (Celtic Studies) or are still emerging (Middle East Studies).
 Less frequently, a certificate program might serve as a “proving ground” for an area of study, providing a foundation on which a degree program may later be established—the undergraduate majors in Jewish, Religious, and Women’s Studies all began as certificate programs.

 - Interdisciplinary centers, institutes, and programs that manage certificate programs should include information about those programs in their regular documentation about the center or institute.
 “Regular documentation” might include the annual report to the dean or oversight committee, grant renewal applications (if appropriate), budget/funding requests, etc. Annual reports are not necessary; however, a report should be submitted at least once every five years.
+Annual reports are not a substitute for periodic review.

 - New certificate programs are required to be reviewed five years after the program is established, except in cases where an earlier report is submitted under the conditions provided above.
 After submission of the first report, subsequent reports will follow the above cycle.